Calculations Quick-Reference

 Computed using flow observations for that day plus or minus n number of days (e.g., 7, 14, or 30) from all years of record resulting in percentile classes/thresholds that change seasonally and correspond to a specific day of year.
 Variable moving window percentiles reduce the fluctuation in percentile classes from day-to-day, especially for sites with short observation records.
 Variable moving window is useful for characterizing flow conditions relative to typical flow expected on a given day of the year.

-By default, hyswap computes streamflow percentiles using the unbiased Weibull plotting position formula, \(i/(n+1)\), where i is the rank of an observation and n is the sample size (Weibull, 1939).
+By default, hyswap computes streamflow percentiles using the unbiased Weibull plotting position expression, \(i/(n+1)\), where i is the rank of an observation and n is the sample size (Weibull, 1939).
 The Weibull formula has been the standard approach used by hydrologists for generating flow-duration and flood-frequency curves (Helsel and others, 2020).
 Weibull plotting position does not set values to either 0 or 100, recognizing the existence of a non-zero probablity of exceeding the maximum or minimum observed value.
 For further discussion of plotting positions refer to (Helsel and others, 2020).

 hyswap uses the numpy.percentile() implementation of the Weibull method (Type 6) for calculating percentiles.
 Additional methods of computing percentiles that exist in the numpy.percentile() function can be used in hyswap.
 Users can refer to the numpy function documentation for additional details.